farazbhinder/ms-thesis/README.md

-# thesis-latex
+# mst-thesis
-latex project of my master thesis -
+latex project of my master thesis - use XeLaTeX as complier.